 WHAT YOU COULD HAVE IN YOUR 401K IF YOU MAX IT OUT GOING FORWARD

-Having $684,000 by age 60 doesn’t sound too shabby to me.
+Having $722,000 at least by age 60 doesn’t sound too shabby to me.
 The numbers don’t take into account any positive returns or employer match either.
 Given the stock market has provided a historical 6-8% annual return, everyone who maxes out their 401k every year could have well over $1 million by the traditional retirement age if you look at my column on the right.